adambard/learnxinyminutes-docs/javascript.html.markdown

 // scope.
 (function(){
     var temporary = 5;
-    // We can access the global scope by assiging to the "global object", which
+    // We can access the global scope by assigning to the "global object", which
     // in a web browser is always `window`.
 The global object may have a
     // different name in non-browser environments such as Node.js. window.permanent = 10;